mbask/fertplan/README.md

 | Sovescio di leguminose (in copertura autunno-invernale o estiva)   |

   - **Texture**, soil texture, one of Sandy, Loam, Clayey.
-Soil texture enters in several fluxes of the Nitrogen balance.
+Soil texture enters in several flowes of the Nitrogen balance.

   - **Drainage rate**, it contributes to **D** component, can be one of no drainage, slow, normal, fast.
-Drainage rate is looked up in table 4 (page 23) of ‘Disciplinare’ together with soil texture.
+Drainage rate is looked up in table 4 (page 23) of *guidelines* together with soil texture.

 Environmental and crop-related variables include: